 The manuscripts that Voynich acquired had bibliographical paper slips attached to them, which he removed and hid.
 They were found in the London shop by Herbert Garland in 1937, sent to Anne Nill in the US and are now preserved in the Beinecke Library.
 As far as I know, Voynich never mentioned or showed these to anyone.
 An example of these bibliographical slips is shown below.

 Voynich gave two possible reasons for his secrecy.
 The first was that he was obliged to maintain secrecy about the sale by the guardians (i.e. sellers) of the manuscripts.
 The second, later reason was a commercial one, namely that he was still hoping to return to this place to buy more manuscripts.
 We already saw in the analysis of the paper slips on the parallel page that in the manuscripts preserved in the Vatican the name of Beckx has been erased, while on the slips we still have from Voynich it is perfectly legible.
-This clearly means that the erasure was not done before the sale, but by the Vatican library after the sale.
+This means that the erasure was not done before the sale, but by the Vatican library after the sale.
 This need for the Vatican to hide the origin of the manuscripts tells us that the entire sale must have been done in confidence.
 That means that Voynich's original story (which is also reflected in the letter of ELV) must be the correct one.
 An additional confirmation of this conclusion is presented further below.